luoxindi/KnowER/README.md

 ### Overview

-We use  [Python](https://www.python.org/) ,  [Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) to develop the basic framework of **KnowER**.
+We use  [Python](https://www.python.org/) ,  [Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) to develop the basic framework of **μKG**.
 And using [RAY](https://www.ray.io/) for distributed training.
 The software architecture is illustrated in the following Figure.

 ![image-20220507103409697](https://github.com/luoxindi/KnowER/blob/kkk/resources/system.png)

-Compared with other existing KG systems, KnowER has the following competitive features.
+Compared with other existing KG systems, μKG has the following competitive features.

-👍**Comprehensive.** KnowER is a full-featured Python library for representation learning over a single KG or multi-source KGs.
+👍**Comprehensive.** μKG is a full-featured Python library for representation learning over a single KG or multi-source KGs.
 It is compatible with the two widely-used deep learning libraries [PyTorch](https://pytorch.org/) and [TensorFlow 2](https://www.tensorflow.org/), and can therefore be easily integrated into downstream applications.
 It integrates a variety of KG embedding models and supports four KG tasks including link prediction, entity alignment, entity typing, and multi-source link prediction.

-⚡**Fast and scalable.** KnowER provides advanced implementations of KG embedding techniques with the support of multi-process and multi-GPU parallel computing, making it fast and scalable to large KGs.
+⚡**Fast and scalable.** μKG provides advanced implementations of KG embedding techniques with the support of multi-process and multi-GPU parallel computing, making it fast and scalable to large KGs.

-🤳**Easy-to-use.** KnowER provides simplified pipelines of KG embedding tasks for easy use.
-Users can interact with KnowER with both method APIs and the command line.
+🤳**Easy-to-use.** μKG provides simplified pipelines of KG embedding tasks for easy use.
+Users can interact with μKG with both method APIs and the command line.
 It also has high-quality documentation.

-😀**Continuously updated.** Our team will keep up-to-date on new related techniques and integrate new (multi-source) KG embedding models, tasks, and datasets into KnowER.
+😀**Continuously updated.** Our team will keep up-to-date on new related techniques and integrate new (multi-source) KG embedding models, tasks, and datasets into μKG.
 We will also keep improving existing implementations.